Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 Updates
 -------

-:warning: *Currently Qubes Windows Tools (QWT) are only available from the testing repositories.*

 When we publish a new QWT version, it's usually pushed to the `current-testing` or `unstable` repository first.
 To use versions from current-testing, run this in dom0:

 	[user@dom0 ~] $ sudo qubes-dom0-update --enablerepo=qubes-dom0-current-testing qubes-windows-tools